mem48/geocompr/main.md

 The raster header gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next Chapter).
 <!-- should we somewhere add a table comparing advantages/disadvantages of using the vector or raster data model, would fit nicely into chapter 2 -->

-This chapter focuses on non-geographical operations on vector and raster data.
+This chapter focuses on non-geographic operations on vector and raster data.
 For vector data, we will introduce subsetting, aggregating and joining attribute data in the next section.
-Note that the corresponding functions also have a geographical equivalent.
+Note that the corresponding functions also have a geographic equivalent.
 Sometimes you can even use the same functions for attribute and spatial operations.
 This is the case for subsetting as base R's `[` and tidyverse's `filter()` let you also subset spatial data based on the spatial extent of another spatial object (see Chapter \@ref(spatial-data-operations)).
 Therefore the skills you learn here are cross-transferable which is also why this chapter lays the foundation for the next chapter (Chapter \@ref(spatial-data-operations)) which extends the here presented methods to the spatial world.